This easy Italian Wedding Soup recipe is a popular Italian American soup made with acini de pepe pasta, spinach, carrots, and meatballs.

 The soup is made up of acini di pepe (little pasta balls that translates into “peppercorns” because of the shape), beef meatballs, carrots, and spinach, all floating in chicken broth.
 I found acini di pepe at Walmart in the pasta section no problem, but I’ve seen some recipes that substituted orzo.
 I’ve also seen some recipes that added shredded chicken, which to be honest, I have never had wedding soup with chicken before.
 Not saying it’s wrong.
 Just unheard of growing up.

-I love making Italian Wedding Soup for my family when they visit.
+I love making Italian Wedding Soup for my parents and brother when they visit.
 It’s hearty, soul warming, and makes enough to feed everyone.
 It’s hard to feed four people when you spend 95% of your time cooking for one!

 - 1/2 pound ground beef, thawed